amb26/new-renderer-demo/demos/textfieldControlsMutation/README.md

 (e.g. the + control on the stepper is disabled) and the UI then usable from that point to continue making modifications.

-The client-side makes a check to ensure that no modifications are made to the markup at startup - any such modifications will be logged to the console as they happen.
+The client-side makes a check to ensure that no modifications are made to the markup at startup - any such modifications will be noted to the page on startup

 This app is written in a literal style with explicit Kettle handlers for each endpoint.
 This will eventually be automated through extending the package.json definitions which are currently used to drive auto-mounting of renderer modules.